OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

     ![Modeler_Add_Namespace](https://raw.githubusercontent.com/OMNIALowCode/omnia3/master/docs/images/tutorials/datasource/behaviour-namespaces-net.jpg)

-6. Still on Agent Employee, navigate to tab "Data Behaviours", and define a behaviour to be executed on "Create".
+6. Still on *Agent* **Employee**, navigate to tab "Data Behaviours", and define a behaviour to be executed on "Create".
 This behaviour will be used to perform a POST request to the external Application when we create an instance of the Employee on the OMNIA platform.
 Copy and paste the following code:

 	```C#